Haptein/powerplan/README.md

 ### Main modes:
 **default mode:**
-cpuauto will periodically monitor cpu temps, runnining processes, and charging state to switch between the  profiles specified in /etc/cpuauto.toml.
+powerplan will periodically monitor cpu temps, runnining processes, and charging state to switch between the  profiles specified in /etc/powerplan.toml.

 **--daemon:**
-cpuauto will install and enable itself as a systemd daemon.
+powerplan will install and enable itself as a systemd daemon.
 It runs exactly as if no arguments were provided, at boot time.

 **--status**
-cpuauto displays system configuration periodically.
-It will also apply such configurations (active mode) unless an instance of cpuauto is already running (monitor mode).
+powerplan displays system configuration periodically.
+It will also apply such configurations (active mode) unless an instance of powerplan is already running (monitor mode).

 **--profile**
 Single profile activation mode.
 Useful if you'd rather define profiles and switch between them manually.